 Do think there are quality roles being offered in Italy to women your age?

-What do you think about the evolution of Italian cinema, where it’s been and what it has come to?
-Many of the films that are being made in Italy are on a smaller scale than the big films of the 60’s.
+What do you think about the evolution of Italian cinema?
+Many of the films that are being made in Italy are on a smaller scale than the big films of the 1960s.

 It depends.
 There are very few good products.
-However, because lately TV is the main production area, more directors from cinema are going there and beginning to do TV.
+However, because lately television is the main production area, more directors from cinema are going there and beginning to do television.
 There’s more opportunity to make products that are different from what commercials are.

 How do you feel about the way Italians are portrayed in America through cinema?